NeuroenergeticsLab/neuroenergeticslab.github.io/docs/Getting Started/index.md

 # Getting Started

-(This page is mostly for students joining the Val neurolab)
+(This page is mostly for students joining the Val neurolab and need to get registered at the Klinikum)

  Below are some steps to help you get familiar with the Neuroenergetics Lab and fulfill the administrative obligations.
 A table is attached below, it presents a brief overview of the tools that we use.